mmastouri/Oscilloscope/README.md

 ![oscilloscope](Document/Picture/osc.jpg)

-## Update
+## Official version of TouchGFX

-Since STMicroelectronics bought TouchGFX and integrate the graphical stack into the toolchain STM32CubeIDE, this application must be updated to the new toolchain.
+the following project use the ST touch GFX with no Evaluation watermark

 ## Motivation